SOFIE-project/Provisioning-and-Discovery/README.md

 Figure 1: High Level Architecture of the Component

-The first functionality of the component is to provision the devices using meta-data provided by the SOFIE semantic representation file.
+The first functionality of the component is to provision the devices using meta-data provided by the SOFIE [Semantic Representation](https://github.com/SOFIE-project/Semantic-Representation).
 The process of provisioning involves enrolling a device into the system and getting each device configured to provide a required service and send data to the right place on the network.
-In the component, the Provisioning interface goes through the meta-data and checks against the requirement before provisioning the device to the database.
+In the component, the Provisioning interface goes through the meta-data and checks against the requirements before provisioning the device to the database.
 This also acts as the filter for either accepting or rejecting the newly discovered IoT resource.
-After enrolling the device, the provisioning interface provides the configuration for the device to bring it to a working state with the deployed platform.
+After enrolling the device, the provisioning interface provides the configuration for the device to bring it to a working state with the deployed IoT platform.

 The second functionality of the component is the discovery of the new IoT resources.
-The Bluetooth discovery interface provides operations to perform a BLE scan and discover open IoT devices nearby using Bluetooth.
+The Bluetooth discovery interface provides operations to perform a BLE scan to discover open IoT devices nearby using Bluetooth.
 It also provides a LAN discovery interface to discover devices published on the local (WLAN, etc.) network.
 The interfaces list newly discovered devices along with their related meta-data before enrolling them in the system.

 ![Internals](/imgs/usage.png)
 Figure 2: Usage of the Component

-As shown in Figure 2, the user [configres](#configration) the semantic file for the IoT device (Raspberry Pi for prototype) and host it on the server.
+As shown in Figure 2, the user [configures](#configration) the semantic file for the IoT device (Raspberry Pi for prototype) and host it on the server.
 The user starts the SOFIE Provisioning and Discovery component on the device.
 After starting the component, the user installs the mobile client [application](/android_app/README.md).
-User is shown multiple options to choose from that relates to the discovery protocols.
+User is shown multiple options that relates to the discovery protocols.
 The mobile client scans for the nearby IoT devices based on the protocol selected.
-In order to filter the newly discovered IoT devices, we use custom advertisement packages with URI link to the semantic representation file.
+In order to filter the newly discovered IoT devices, a custom advertisement packages with URI link to the semantic representation file.
 After discovering, the mobile client downloads the semantics file that contains the meta-data for the IoT device and goes through the file.
-The metadata from the file is checked against the requirement provided by the user before provisioning the device to the database.
-If the devices pass the minimum requirement, the connection between the mobile and the IoT device is established and the device is configurated to work with the platform.
+The metadata from the file is checked against the requirements provided by the user before provisioning the device to the database.
+If the device pass the minimum requirement, the connection between the mobile and the IoT device is established and the device is configurated to work with the IoT platform.

-The design of the architecture is driven by the discvoery scenario of the SOFIE Gaming Pilot.
+The design of the architecture was driven by the discvoery scenario of the SOFIE Mobile Gaming Pilot.

 ![Internals](/imgs/discovery_internal.png)

 Figure 3: Internals of the Component

 As shown in Figure 3, the component uses modified Bluetooth with a custom Gatt server and DNS for discovering the IoT device.
 The mobile client downloads the semantic representation file of the IoT device and checks for provisioning requirements before saving it to the database.
-The mobile application also sends configuration to the IoT device to work along with the platform.
+The mobile application also sends configuration to the IoT device to work with the IoT platform.

 ### Relation with SOFIE